martinthomson/escape-report/draft-thomson-escape-report.md

 ### Consolidation of Power in Linking Sites

-Several participants noted that Web Packaging's enablement of instant navigation ({{nav}}) might advantage larger linking sites over smaller ones in the same industry because doing so requires careful selections of which links to optimize, so as not to create unneeded traffic.
+Several participants noted that Web Packaging's enablement of instant navigation ({{nav}}) might advantage larger linking sites - such as social networks or search engines - over smaller ones in the same industry because doing so requires careful selections of which links to optimize, so as not to create unneeded traffic.

 For example, a news article often has many links, but not all of them are equally likely to be followed.
 Deciding which ones to pre-fetch requires